Inuit languages: Toponymy and names

 Both the names of places and people tend to be highly prosaic when translated.
 Iqaluit, for example, is simply the plural of the noun iqaluk "fish" ("Arctic char", "salmon" or "trout" depending on dialect).
 Igloolik (Iglulik) means place with houses, a word that could be interpreted as simply town; Inuvik is place of people; Baffin Island, Qikiqtaaluk in Inuktitut, translates approximately to "big island".

-Although practically all Inuit have legal names based on southern naming traditions, at home and among themselves they still use native naming traditions.
-There too, names tend to consist of highly prosaic words.
-The Inuit traditionally believed that by adopting the name of a dead person or a class of things, they could take some of their characteristics or powers, and enjoy a part of their identity.
-(This is why they were always very willing to accept European names: they believed that this made them equal to the Europeans.)

 Common native names in Canada include "Ujarak" (rock), "Nuvuk" (headland), "Nasak" (hat, or hood), "Tupiq" or "Tupeq" in Kalaallisut (tent), and "Qajaq" (kayak).
 Inuit also use animal names, traditionally believing that by using those names, they took on some of the characteristics of that animal: "Nanuq" or "Nanoq" in Kalaallisut (polar-bear), "Uqalik" or "Ukaleq" in Kalaallisut (Arctic hare), and "Tiriaq" or "Teriaq" in Kalaallisut (mouse) are favourites.
 In other cases, Inuit are named after dead people or people in traditional tales, by naming them after anatomical traits those people are believed to have had.
 Examples include "Itigaituk" (has no feet), "Anana" or "Anaana" (mother), "Piujuq" (beautiful) and "Tulimak" (rib).
 Inuit may have any number of names, given by parents and other community members.